 Does the Contact Lens Rule apply to contact lens sellers located outside the U.S.?

 The Rule applies to all sellers who provide contact lenses to people living in the U.S.

 Does the Contact Lens Rule apply to non-corrective “cosmetic” or “decorative” contact lenses?

 Yes.
-Contact lenses that are decorative, cosmetic, or plano lenses require a valid contact lens prescription.
+Contact lenses that are decorative, cosmetic, or plano require a valid contact lens prescription.
 All contact lenses require a valid prescription, whether or not the lenses correct the users’ vision.